Triple Win Property Management Blog | Second Nature

-Written by Andrew Smallwood | Nov 6, 2023 8:01:35 PM
+Written by Andrew Smallwood | Mar 31, 2026 4:00:00 PM

-What is a Rental Inspection?
+What is a rental inspection?

 A rental inspection is a systematic evaluation of a rental property's condition carried out by the property manager, landlord, or a dedicated inspector.

 It’s not just a casual walkthrough of the premises.
-The inspector will thoroughly assess, every nook and cranny of the property – from the foundation to the roof, from the plumbing to the electrical fittings – is thoroughly assessed.
+The inspector will thoroughly assess every nook and cranny of the property – from the foundation to the roof, from the plumbing to the electrical fittings – is thoroughly assessed.

 The primary goal?
 To ensure that the property meets all safety and maintenance standards, that the residents are complying with their lease agreements, and that potential issues are identified and addressed before they escalate into major, costly problems.